ChiShengChen/trauma-activation-matcher/README.md

 A simple, all-in-one Python script that processes trauma activation data from Excel files and matches it with audio file data extracted by an LLM pipeline.
 Perfect for beginners - just run one command and get results!

+⚠️ **DISCLAIMER**: This project contains **synthetic/sample data only**.
+All patient data, audio files, and transcripts are **fictional** and created for demonstration purposes.
+No real medical data is included.

 ## Features

 - **Trauma Activation Filtering**: Filters registry data to include only trauma activations (ED_TTA_TYPE01 > 3)